MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/secure-authentication.md

 |Analytics|Azure Databricks|Use SCIM to [sync users and groups from Microsoft Entra ID](/azure/databricks/admin/users-groups/scim/).
 To access Databricks resources using REST APIs, [use OAuth with a Databricks service principal](/azure/databricks/dev-tools/auth/#what-authentication-approach-should-i-choose).|

 > [!IMPORTANT]
 > Allowing Azure Databricks users direct storage-level access to ADLS bypasses Unity Catalog’s permissions, audits, and security features, including access control and monitoring.
-Access to data stored in ADLS for users of Azure Databricks workspaces should be managed using Unity Catalog in order to fully secure and govern the data.
+To fully secure and govern data, access to data stored in ADLS for Azure Databricks workspace users should be managed through Unity Catalog.

 ## Next steps